-Care for your wijld favorites: the overview
+Care for your wijld favorite pieces: The overview

 - Wash before first wear – especially before sports